Review Analysis Conclusion

 Ball Size and Coupler Matching

 Trailer couplers come in three common ball diameters: 1-7/8-inch, 2-inch, and 2-5/16-inch.
 Light utility trailers and many small cargo trailers use a 2-inch ball, while larger equipment trailers often require 2-5/16-inch.
 Some powersports ball mounts include multiple balls on a single platform, letting you switch trailers without swapping hardware.
-If you only tow one trailer, a single-ball mount saves weight and current Amazon listing detail.
+If you only tow one trailer, a single-ball mount saves weight and price.
 If your garage contains both a small utility trailer and a larger camper, a dual- or tri-ball mount is worth the slight extra bulk.

 Drop and Rise Adjustments